tmpim/shitty.dl/README.md

 - `listen` The port or unix sock to listen to.
 Can also be options object as [defined here](https://nodejs.org/api/net.html#net_server_listen_options_callback)
 - `fileLength` Amount of characters in generated filenames.
 Default is 4.
 - `pasteThemePath` Location of a theme for the paste syntax highlighter.
-- `oldPasteThemeCompatibility` Mode that enables compatibility with older Atom themes. **NOTE: For the time being, you must run `sed -i "s/atom-text-editor/.editor/g" stylesheet.css` if you aren't using an older atom theme**
+- `oldPasteThemeCompatibility` Mode that enables compatibility with older Atom themes.
+  - **NOTE: For the time being, you must run `sed -i "s/atom-text-editor/.editor/g" stylesheet.css` if you aren't using an older atom theme**
 - `sessionSecret` Secret for session storage.
 Should be a secure random string.
 - `uploadDeleteLink` If set to `true`, files uploaded via the API will contain a deletion link.
 Else, the password or logging in will be required to delete files.
 - `languagePackages` Array of npm package names containing atom language grammars.
+- `customName` Path to or npm package name of custom naming function.

 ## Custom names

-You can implement your own custom naming function by creating a file called `custom-name.js` that exports a function that returns a filename.
+You can implement your own custom naming function by pointing `customName` in the config to a javascript file or npm package that exports a function that returns a filename.
 Here is an example:

 ```js
 const _ = require("lodash");